Creating law firm checklists for routine processes saves time and helps you avoid mistakes. Here are five types of checklists to get you started.

 - Once you start creating checklists, you can begin to compile them into a risk management policy manual — which malpractice insurers love!

-- Checklists will lead to better ways of getting things done and save time.
+- Law firm checklists will lead to better ways of getting things done and save time.

 - You’ll sleep better knowing these things are consistently done right.